Devin Boyce

-Devin Boyce (born 8 September 1996) is an American soccer player who plays as a midfielder for Greenville Triumph in USL League One.
+Devin Boyce (born September 8, 1996) is an American soccer player who plays as a midfielder for Forward Madison FC in USL League One.

 Career

 Union Omaha

 Just four days before Union Omaha's first USL League One match, Boyce was brought into the club.
 He made his debut for the club in their first ever competitive match against New England Revolution II.
+Despite Boyce's late introduction to the first team, he appeared in all 16 of Omaha's 2020 league matches en route to the club's runner-up championship finish.